-ANSWER: Defendant Mohammed objects to the terms "Watts Gang" and "wrongdoing" as argumentative, vague and undefined.
-Without waiver, Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.
+ANSWER: Defendant denies he engaged in any criminal activity or other alleged misconduct.
+Defendant lacks knowledge or information sufficient to form a belief as to the truth of the remaining allegations in this paragraph.

 41. As a direct and proximate result of the deliberate indifference of these high-ranking officials, Watts and his gang continued to engage in robbery and extortion, use excessive force, plant evidence, fabricate evidence, and manufacture false charges against persons at the Ida B. Wells Homes, including but not limited to the wrongful arrests, detentions, and prosecutions of plaintiffs, as described above.